Amithabh-A/wumpus-world/README.md

 Running the program:

-Navigate to the directory containing the Python files, open a terminal, and type:
+Open a terminal then navigate to the directory containing the Python files and type:
 ```
 python gui.py
 ```